Urban-Analytics-Technology-Platform/Urban-Analytics-Technology-Platform.github.io/src/content/blogs/platform_v2.md

 Your browser does not support the video tag.
 </video>

-#### Results from the research on Computer Vision for public good and disaster relief
+#### Results from the research on computer vision for public good and disaster relief

 Within the partnership with HOT - Humanitarian OpenStreetMap Team, a workflow was built to assess the performance of their growing web app [fAIr](https://www.hotosm.org/tech-suite/fair/). fAIr is an open source AI-assisted mapping tool to generate semi-automated building footprints features from aerial imagery.
 In the web app, OpenStreetMap (OSM) users can create their own local training dataset, train/fine-tune a pre-trained Eff-UNet model (for more details, see the [RAMP](https://rampml.global/) initiative), and then map into OSM with the assistance of their own local model.